Job Category: Audit, Compliance & Inspections

 You must also have:

-Excellent interpersonal skills when dealing with the public, Council members, and staff in other service areas.
+Excellent and effective, verbal and written communication skills, and the ability to be tactful, patient and courteous, when dealing with the public, elected officials and staff in other service areas.

 Ability to write in a clear, concise and legible manner.

 Ability to work independently and be proactive while functioning within a robust team environment.